SEL3442 : War Writing: Heroic and Hostile Discourses in Early Literature

 Aims

-War Writing asks students to think about who medieval literature belongs to today.
+War Writing asks students to think about who early period literature belongs to today.
 It examines ideas of patriotism, national identity, and the intersection of religion and race in narratives of 'us' and 'them'.
 It therefore revisits dialogues of warfare but, moreover, storytelling and the power of the narrative to manipulate readers and to create biases that still have influence today.
-The module gives students the opportunity to develop detailed knowledge of Medieval Literature and to broaden their understanding of the wider themes and contexts, the conceptual and contextual approaches, and the critical methods germane to the study of the literature of this period.
+The module gives students the opportunity to develop detailed knowledge of Medieval and Early Modern Literature and to broaden their understanding of the wider themes and contexts, the conceptual and contextual approaches, and the critical methods germane to the study of the literature of this period.

 Outline Of Syllabus

 The module will explore themes and debates of war and storytelling, and also how writers responded creatively to new and old influences, how they explored authorship and their reading audience, and persistent themes such as gender, chivalry, patriotism, national identity, poverty, and protest.
+Topics may include:

 Learning Outcomes